amirkeren/bluemix-lab2/README.md

 # Apache OpenWhisk Starter Overview

-The Apahce OpenWhisk starter overview demonstrates several of OpenWhisks' capabilities
+The Apache OpenWhisk starter overview demonstrates several of OpenWhisks' capabilities.
+The goal is to trigger an ETL operation by the creation of a new document in a Cloudant DB, then reading the document (Extract), translating the content to some target language using Watson Language Translator service (Transform) and then finally saving the result in a designated target DB (Load)

 # Table of contents
 1. [Preparation](https://github.com/amirkeren/bluemix-lab2/blob/master/README.md#preparation)